Bachelor of Information Systems/Bachelor of Information Technology

 The 16 credit points studied within the Bachelor of Information Technology must include 6 credit point of core IT units*, 4 credit points of IT course grouped units and one IT major sequence.

 * Students undertaking D371 must not undertake MIS231, MIS399, MIS396, SIT101, SIT306 and SIT374.
-Given this, students will replace these core units with 2 credit points of elective units from the Bachelor of Information Systems and 2 credit points of elective units from the Bachelor of Information Technology instead.
+Given this, students will replace these core units with 2 credit points of elective units from the faculty of Businesss and Law and 2 credit points of elective units from the Bachelor of Information Technology instead.

 Students must have access to a suitable computer and a network connection.
 Information about the hardware and software requirements may be obtained from the School of Information Technology's website www.deakin.edu.au/sebe/it, or by telephone 03 9244 6699.